Nobel Prize: Inaugural Nobel prizes

 Once the Nobel Foundation and its guidelines were in place, the Nobel Committees began collecting nominations for the inaugural prizes.
 Subsequently, they sent a list of preliminary candidates to the prize-awarding institutions.

 The Nobel Committee's Physics Prize shortlist cited Wilhelm Röntgen's discovery of X-rays and Philipp Lenard's work on cathode rays.
 The Academy of Sciences selected Röntgen for the prize.
 In the last decades of the 19th century, many chemists had made significant contributions.
 Thus, with the Chemistry Prize, the academy "was chiefly faced with merely deciding the order in which these scientists should be awarded the prize".
 The academy received 20 nominations, eleven of them for Jacobus van 't Hoff.
 Van 't Hoff was awarded the prize for his contributions in chemical thermodynamics.

 The Swedish Academy chose the poet Sully Prudhomme for the first Nobel Prize in Literature.
 A group including 42 Swedish writers, artists, and literary critics protested against this decision, having expected Leo Tolstoy to be awarded.
 Some, including Burton Feldman, have criticised this prize because they consider Prudhomme a mediocre poet.
 Feldman's explanation is that most of the academy members preferred Victorian literature and thus selected a Victorian poet.
 The first Physiology or Medicine Prize went to the German physiologist and microbiologist Emil von Behring.
-During the 1890s, von Behring developed an antitoxin to treat diphtheria, which until then was causing thousands of deaths each year.
+During the 1890s, von Behring developed an antitoxin to treat diphtheria, which until then had been causing thousands of deaths each year.

 The first Nobel Peace Prize went to the Swiss Jean Henri Dunant for his role in founding the International Red Cross Movement and initiating the Geneva Convention, and jointly given to French pacifist Frédéric Passy, founder of the Peace League and active with Dunant in the Alliance for Order and Civilization.